isomerpages/nlb-biblioasia/_apr-to-jun-2024/A Plethora of Tongues: Multilingualism in 1950s Malayan Writing.md

   <img src="/images/Online%20Only%20Articles/A%20Plethora%20of%20Tongues/20100000306_IMG0038.jpg" style="width: 85%;">

 <div style="background-color: white;">Junction of North Bridge Road and Hock Lam Street (c.1950s).
-Various ethnicities and languages could be seen and heard in such streets in Singapore. <i>George Tricker Collection</i>, <i>courtesy of National Archives of Singapore.</i></div>
+Various ethnicities and languages could be seen and heard on such streets in Singapore. <i>George Tricker Collection</i>, <i>courtesy of National Archives of Singapore.</i></div>

 <b>Uniqueness of Malayan Chinese Literature</b><br>